wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/import-export-solutions/includes/transport-solutions.md

 ## Import solutions

-To deploy a solution to another environment, you will import an exported solution file.
+To deploy a solution to another environment, you'll import an exported solution file.
 You can import the managed or unmanaged solution file.

 Importing an unmanaged solution should target development environments.
 After the import has completed, the solution components will have been merged into the environment.
 You won't be able to undo the action, and removing the solution will only remove the solution and not the solution components that are merged into the environment.
 If the solution already exists in the environment, an import will update and overwrite existing matching resources.
 All solution imports are additive and any solution component that's not in the new version will still exist in the environment after an update import completes.
 Make sure that you don't accidentally overwrite recent work since the last export and that you only import unmanaged solutions into intended environments.